 Desired degree = difference in number between minutes and hour × 30 ± min/2

-⇒ Now, the questions asked in this chapter for clarification of the above facts Carefully observe the questions and their interpretive solution.
+⇒ Now, Lets see the questions asked in this chapter for clarification of the above facts.
+Carefully observe the questions and their interpretive solution.

 Example 1.
-If there are 7 to 30 minutes in a clock, then how many degrees will be the angle between the hour and minute swings?
+If the time is 7:30 in a clock, then determine the angle formed between the hour and minute needles?

 (a) 120° (b) 95° (c) 45° (d) 75°